soobinrho/college-programming/Rho-Final/README.md

 This program also has additional functions in case you want to test the program without having to input your own data.
-These functions create sample data for you.
+These functions create sample data for you:

 ```bash
 # 1. Create 10 example courses.